Nathy-M/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creating a script that prints number of directories inside PATH
+creating a script that lists environmental variables